rasam29/Kahoo/README.md

 # Kahoo
-an Alternative to Mosby for conducting MVI projects
+A simpler version of "Mosby" for conducting MVI projects.